- School of Engineering

 Dean Jianmin Qu

 Jianmin Qu is Dean of Tufts University School of Engineering and Karol Family Professor in the department of Mechanical Engineering.
-Qu received his Ph.D. and Master's degrees from Northwestern University in theoretical and applied mechanics and is a fellow of the American Society of Mechanical Engineers.
+Qu received his Ph.D. and Master's degrees from Northwestern University in theoretical and applied mechanics.
+He is a fellow of both the American Society of Mechanical Engineers and the Institute of Electrical and Electronics Engineers (IEEE).

 Prior to joining Tufts, Qu was a Walter P. Murphy Professor in the McCormick School of Engineering and Applied Science at Northwestern University, where he chaired the Department of Civil and Environmental Engineering from 2009 to 2015.
 Before returning to his alma mater in 2009, he was on the faculty of the School of Mechanical Engineering at the Georgia Institute of Technology from 1989 to 2009.